cmstead/js-codeformer/README.md

 JS CodeFormer is not just a code refactoring and automation extension, it is an extension which is built upon these core principles:

-- **Robustness** -- JS CodeFormer must work reliably in a broad range of code environments and styles
+- **Robustness** -- JS CodeFormer must work reliably and predictably in a broad range of code environments and styles
 - **Communication** -- If JS CodeFormer fails, it should provide immediate feedback to the user; the feedback should be as clear as possible
 - **Usability** -- It should be easy to find your way around the tool, even at the start
 - **Accessibility** -- Clear, direct access to the tooling must be supported for all users regardless of disability